DataDog/hiring-engineers/test.md

 <br>

-Option: Enable performance schema Quick Start, more information [here](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-quick-start.html).
+* Option: Enable performance schema Quick Start, more information [here](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-quick-start.html).

 <br>
 <br>

-*Back to the Agent directory*, enable the Agent to collect metrics from the MySQL instance by editing the conf.yaml file located in:
+* Back to the Agent directory.

+enable the Agent to collect metrics from the MySQL instance by editing the conf.yaml file located in:

 etc/datadog-agent/conf.d/mysql.d/

-Note: Edit the example file and uncomment the required settings and save as the master file of conf.yaml.
+* Note: Edit the example file and uncomment the required settings and save as the master file of conf.yaml.

 <br>